 Reviews of the Best Soundbars for 50, 55, 60 and 65 Inch TVs

 BYL Bestisan S9920-W Soundbar - Best Soundbar For 60 & 65 Inch TV

 The BYL Bestisan S9920-W soundbar is our top pick for its large profile–a perfect fit for larger TVs.
 The soundbar has gone through its fair share of upgrades to be as close to perfect as possible.

-The improvements include a sensitive remote six drivers including 4-full range and 2 tweeters, and bass tubes for deep notes.
-The soundbar supports 5.0 Bluetooth connection to your mobile devices as well as wired connections such as optical and aux.
+The improvements include six drivers, including 4 full-range, 2 tweeters, and bass tubes for deep notes.
+There’s also a high sensitivity remote.
+As for connectivity, the soundbar supports 5.0 Bluetooth connection to your mobile devices as well as wired connections like optical and aux.

-The built-in DSP offers 3 customizable sound modes for audio enhancement.
-Your news reports, music and movies won’t sound the same with the help of the S9920-W soundbar.
+The built-in DSP offers three customizable sound modes for audio enhancement.
+Your news reports, music, and movies will sound much better with the help of the S9920-W soundbar.

 Yamaha YAS-207BL - Best Soundbar For 55 Inch TV

 As the world’s first soundbar with DTS Virtual X 3D surround sound, the Yamaha YAS-207BL has a lot to boast about, including great performance and functionality.

 It makes the dialogue in any movie pop, thanks to the clear voice function.
 The bass gives also the right punch, particularly because there’s a separate subwoofer that requires strategic placement.